-Recent developments in drone thermal imaging have been proven especially effective at identifying water quality issues and the team’s client wanted to use advanced technology to find the illicit discharges at five separate locations two of which were within the Cold Spring Harbor Subwatershed (the others being the Mill River Subwatershed, the Laurel Hollow Subwatershed, and the Mill Neck Creek Subwatershed).
+Recent developments in drone thermal imaging have been proven especially effective at identifying water quality issues and the team’s client wanted to use advanced technology to find the illicit discharges at five separate locations, two of which were within the Cold Spring Harbor Subwatershed.
+The others are the Mill River Subwatershed, the Laurel Hollow Subwatershed, and the Mill Neck Creek Subwatershed.

-Walden worked to assist The Friends of the Bay/Oyster Bay Cold Spring Harbor and Cold Spring Harbor to improve stormwater quality.
+Walden worked to assist The Friends of the Bay/Oyster Bay Cold Spring Harbor to improve stormwater quality.
 This innovative project used Unmanned Aerial Vehicles (also known as drones) and aerial thermography in two primary areas of the Cold Spring Harbor Subwatershed to efficiently identify potential illicit discharges and assess existing hydrologic and water quality data collected in the Subwatershed.

 Advanced imaging and processing technologies were used to produce over 13,000 images to investigate surface water quality by using thermal measures to detect relative differences in water temperatures.
 The use of drones provided the advantage for recognizing Points of Interest (POI) throughout the area of the watersheds.
 The Project was an opportunity to investigate the vulnerable coastal and inland areas for illicit discharges.
 There were POIs that were identified in the images, giving the communities the locations to follow up on potential pathways of discharge.